18F/analytics-standards/README.md

-This project memorializes the standards that 18F sets for itself for implementing various forms of analytics— namely website  but also API.
+This project memorializes the standards that 18F sets for itself for implementing website analytics.
 Every project that has a digital presence will integrate appropriate analytics to better learn what our users need and want.
-This follows well-established best practices and equips the team to better deliver great product.
+This follows well-established best practices and equips the team to better deliver great products.

 Access to analytics data should be widely available to teammates, partners, and the public.
 There are countless use cases where a fellow 18F team member can benefit from easy access to a project's website analytics and very few reasons to limit that access.
-We are better able to serve our agency partners when they have ready access to robust analytics for their project.
+We are better able to serve agency partners when they have ready access to robust analytics for their project.

-## 18F team standards for analytics

-Webpages should integrate both the 18F Google Analytics (GA) as well as the Digital Analytics Program (DAP).

-Every 18F team member should be given read/collaborate access to the 18F GA account in the first two weeks on the job.
-At the same time, they should be informed of the process for gaining access to the DAP and GSA's GA account.

-Once analytics has been set up, it's recommended to share read/collaborate access with the agency partners working on a project with you.
-Even if they do not express interest, it's better to enable them so there's no excuse for the conversation.

-Separately, 18F projects that build APIs should integrate the `api.data.gov` service to track how developers use their web service.
+## TL;DR

+For any new website that we build, be sure to add the 18F account snippet and the DAP snippet to all pages.
+They are:

+[Insert code]

+[Insert clarifying directions]

 ## 18F snippet standards for website analytics